Department of Health

 Over the 12-month study period, information on the number of respiratory infections in all facilities will be collected.
 This may include COVID-19, influenza, and potentially other respiratory viruses.
 Additional data about each facility’s operations will also be collected so we have a good understanding of relevant factors at each aged care home.

-Personal or identifiable information from residents or for staff will not be collected in this study.
+Personal or identifiable information from residents or from staff will not be collected in this study.

 At the end of the trial, research experts will assess the data collected during the study period.
 This will show whether the germicidal ultraviolet lights installed reduced rates of COVID-19 and possibly other respiratory virus infections in the residential aged care facilities.